Statistics & data

 - Canadian Census Geographic Files

-- Note: More geospatial files are available from this page
+- Note: More geospatial files are available from from the Concordia Library's Geospatial Data subject guide

 On request (DLI website: FTP and Web collection)